 It’s hard to prevent crow’s feet entirely, but there are lifestyle steps you can take to reduce their severity, including drinking plenty of water and eating a healthy diet, wearing hats and UV protective sunglasses, and using an eye cream and skin cream that contains SPF.
 A daily skincare regimen that includes regular cleansing, exfoliating, and moisturizing will also help keep the skin around the eye — and the overall face — in good shape.
 These treatments, which are both convenient and non-invasive, are a great way to smooth over crow’s feet and keep them from deepening.

-Who Is a Good Candidate for This Injection?
+Who is a Good Candidate for This Injection?

-This injection is safe for use on a wide range of patients, but there are several signs that you may be a particularly good candidate for this injectable.
+Xeomin for crows feet is safe for use on a wide range of patients, but there are several signs that you may be a particularly good candidate for this injectable.

 You’re Ready to Turn Back the Clock